mjeanmar/mdi-basic-training/_docs/mdi-pipelines/00_index.md

-whose purpose is to declare values for the sometimes long set of options required to describe a data analysis, including what pipeline you want to run, the target data, analysis parameters, etc.
+whose purpose is to declare values for the sometimes long set of options required to describe a data analysis, including what pipeline you want to run, the target data, analysis parameters, what account to use, etc.

-The mdi program will read your job configuration file and either run the requested work synchronously, i.e., in your terminal window, or asynchronously, by submitting the request to the job scheduler on your behalf.
+The mdi utility will read your job configuration file and either run the requested work synchronously, i.e., in your terminal window, or asynchronously, by submitting the request to the job scheduler on your behalf.

+The primary output of the mdi utility depends on the subcommand, but in general is a summary report of the jobs submitted, their status, log reports, etc.